-One of the most potent metaphors Clinton Etheridge recalls from his Peace Corps experience in West Africa is the “Door of No Return” at the House of Slaves museum on Gorée Island, 3 miles off the cost of Dakar, Senegal.
+One of the most potent metaphors Clinton Etheridge recalls from his Peace Corps experience in West Africa is the “Door of No Return” at the House of Slaves museum on Gorée Island, 3 miles off the coast of Dakar, Senegal.
 He describes it as “a coffin-size portal that looks onto the Atlantic Ocean at the closest point on the African continent to the Americas.”

 The door represents the passage of captured Africans from their homeland into slavery on American soil.
 “I knew I came from Africa, but where?” says Etheridge, MBA ’74, who on April 28 received the Tapestry Award at the Stanford GSB Black Business Student Association’s annual conference and gala.
 “But regardless of where my ancestors came from, Gambia is where my heart is.”